Devanik21/The-Invention-Archive/constructs/Misc/09_ILG/INFINITE_GALACTICA_WHITEPAPER_v2.md

 The most instructive result from the Iris run is the CV-test gap of the dominant page.
 QDA reg=0.1 achieves CV=0.9917 (best of all 100 pages) but test accuracy 0.9333 — worse than 7 pages at 1.0000.
 With only 60 samples per fold (2-fold CV on 120 training samples), the sampling error of the CV estimate is $\pm\sqrt{p(1-p)/60} \approx \pm 0.028$.
 The performance differences between the top 10 pages are all within this noise band.
 The CV ranking among the top pages is essentially noise.

 Crystallizing onto the CV-best page ($T \to 0$) propagates this ranking noise directly into the final prediction.
-The liquid blend at $T^* = 0.005$ hedges against this by distributing weight across the top 2–3 pages.
+The liquid blend at $T^\ast = 0.005$ hedges against this by distributing weight across the top 2–3 pages.
 Each has a different failure mode on the 30 test samples.
 Their combined probability output partially cancels the individual errors — the covariance-reduction benefit of the decomposition.

 The flat plateau from $T=0.005$ to $T=5.0$ shows that on Iris, all well-performing pages largely agree on the 30 test predictions.
-The critical conclusion: $T^* \neq 0$.
+The critical conclusion: $T^\ast \neq 0$.
 The dictionary should not crystallize, even when CV scores appear decisive, because on small datasets no CV score is statistically decisive.

 A quantitative confirmation: at $T=0.001$ (essentially crystallized), 80–90% of weight concentrates on QDA reg=0.1 (test accuracy 0.9333).
 At $T=0.005$ ($N_{\text{eff}} \approx 2.14$), roughly equal weight goes to QDA reg=0.1 and LDA (svd) (test accuracy 1.0000).
 The blend of 0.9333 and 1.0000 with approximately equal weights gives $\approx 0.9667$ — the observed result.
 The transition from crystallized to optimal is literally the averaging of one page's CV-best answer with its nearest competitor's superior test answer.